codejockie/manakame-issues/README.md

 # Manakame Issues
-The goal of this repository is to track issues, bug reports, suggestions and enhancements for the mobile app Wani.
+The goal of this repository is to track issues, bug reports, suggestions and enhancements for the mobile app.

 ## Manakame
-An app for learning Japanese kanji and vocabulary based on WaniKani.
+An app for learning Japanese kanji and vocabulary.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
 alt="Get it on Google Play"